 It's a common misconception that you can eat unlimited amount of calories and still lose weight.
 Although this doesn't happen often, you can put on weight even on a low-carb diet.

-Low-carb ketogenic diets are naturally sating and act as appetite suppressants.
-This is why you'll eat less and won't need to count calories which is one of the main effects of the ketogenic diet.
+Low-carb ketogenic diets have natural appetite suppressing effects This is why you'll eat less and won't need to count calories which is one of the main effects of the ketogenic diet.

 However, if for any reason your weight is stalling for more than 2-3 weeks, you may need to consider keeping an eye on your energy intake (calories).
 Reaching a weight loss plateau may be caused by several factors and you don't necessarily have to be eating too much, in fact, you may discover that you haven't been eating enough.
 In my experience, losing body fat becomes more and more difficult as you get close to your target weight.